Process & Schedule

 - Permitting process for geotechnical studies initiated

-- Project Approval and Environmental Document process initiated (8 years).
-The process includes:
+- Project is funded, approved, and Environmental Document process initiated (6 years)

 - Ground surveys